EarthScope/rover/docs/commands.md

 ### Start

 Starts the background, daemon, process to support `rover subscribe`.
-The parameter, --recheck-period, sets the time interval in hours for the daemon to reprocess.
+The option, --recheck-period, sets the time interval in hours for the daemon to reprocess.
 ROVER start is the preferred method to begin a ROVER subscription.

 See also `rover stop`, `rover status` and `rover daemon`.

-##### Significant Parameters
+##### Significant Options

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |